Bellarab/fullstack-crud-app/README.md

 cd fullstack-crud-app

-2. **Build and start all containers :docker-compose up --build
+2. **Build and start all containers : docker-compose up --build

     This will build and start the following services:
     MySQL database accessible on localhost:3307